evanzhang203/sfu-natlang.website/_posts/2013-03-20-Milan-talk.markdown

 ---
-layout : post
+layout: post
-title : "Computational Aesthetics: The Evaluation of Creativity in Text"
+title: No title
+root: ../../
 ---

 Milan Tofiloski will give a talk on Wednesday, 20 March at TASC1 9408.
 It will start at 11am.
 The description about his talk is attached below: